 Maintainers of a port maintain the relevant files in

 gcc/config, documentation, web pages, and test cases

 and aspects of these relevant to that port.
 Port maintainers do

 This is similar to localized write permission, except that reviewers required approval for their own changes.

 This is folks that make regular contributions, but do not fall into one of the previous categories.
 People with write after approval need to submit their patches to the list; once the patches have been approved by the appropriate maintainers the patches may be checked in.
-The steering committee or a well-established GCC maintainer (including reviewers) can approve for write access any person with GNU copyright assignment papers in place and known to submit good patches.
+The steering committee or a well-established GCC maintainer (including reviewers) can approve for write access any person with GNU copyright assignment or DCO certification in place and known to submit good patches.

 The list of folks with write access to the repository can be found in the MAINTAINERS file in the GCC distribution.